-Pretending to be grateful for something will create conflict inside you, and this will lead to long-term negative affects in your mind and body.
+Pretending to be grateful for something will create conflict inside you, and this will lead to long-term negative effects on your mind and body.
 It’s the same thing when you try to speak affirmations – some just don’t feel right when you say them, because you really don’t believe them.

 Let’s try something.
-Here’s one thing you can do right now to move away from stress, and towards appreciation:
+Here’s one thing you can do right now to move away from stress, and toward appreciation:

 - Think back to one moment in time that made you happy.
 It could be just a moment, or even a few days or years. when you were really happy.
 If you can’t come up with something, think of a time when you laughed hysterically.
 Those are always fun!